maiqueb/ovirt-security-groups-demo/README.md

 whereas others cannot.
 This latter scenario can be configured either by IP, subnet CIDR, or semantically, through group membership.

-In oVirt, this networking API concept was implement in the [ovirt-provider-ovn](https://github.com/oVirt/ovirt-provider-ovn) project, and a thorough design document for that feature is found in the following [feature page ](https://ovirt.org/develop/release-management/features/network/networking-api-security-groups.html).
+In oVirt, this networking API concept was implemented in the [ovirt-provider-ovn](https://github.com/oVirt/ovirt-provider-ovn) project, and a thorough design document for that feature is found at the following [feature page ](https://ovirt.org/develop/release-management/features/network/networking-api-security-groups.html).

 The goal of this repo is to provide tools to help the configuration of security groups, since currently there is no official supported way to do so other than through the provider's RESTful interface.
-Furthermore, some example configurations are also provided.
+Some example configurations are also provided in this README.

 ## Provided tools
-This repo adds tools to help manage the security groups in oVirt, since currently there is no supported mechanism to handle those.
+This repo adds tools to help manage the security groups in oVirt, since currently there is no supported mechanism to provision security groups, other than the REST API, and ManageIQ.
+ManageIQ also doesn't fully support security groups, since it lacks a way to attach security groups to logical ports.

 This repo provides the following tools:
-* list_openstack_entities.py: python script that list the logical ports or the security groups found in the system.
+* list_openstack_entities.py: python script that lists the logical ports or the security groups found in the system.
 It is very useful to get the IDs of the desired security group, and/or logical port.